Center for Abdominal Wall Surgery and Complex Hernia Repair

 Our current research efforts are focused on key areas such as advanced robotic-assisted procedures, biologic and synthetic mesh materials and strategies for minimizing hernia recurrence rates in high-risk patients.
 We also collaborate with national and international research networks to evaluate new treatment approaches, enhance postoperative recovery protocols and refine best practices in abdominal wall reconstruction.
 Through these important initiatives, TGH remains at the forefront of surgical innovation, providing patients with access to the most up-to-date, evidence-based treatment options for hernias and other abdominal wall conditions.

 In recent years, medical advancements have led to steady improvements in hernia repair outcomes for nonobese patients.
 However, the rising prevalence of obesity has resulted in a growing number of hernia patients who face additional surgical risks.
 To address these challenges, TGH’s Center for Abdominal Wall Surgery and Complex Hernia Repair offers a staged treatment approach in collaboration with the TGH+USF Health Bariatric Center.
-This innovative strategy begins with bariatric surgery to support significant weight loss.
-Once the patient achieves their weight loss goals—typically within six to 12 months—they proceed with complex hernia repair, potentially improving both the surgical outcome and long-term recovery.
+This strategy begins with a comprehensive weight loss evaluation that includes nutritionists, bariatric medicine, and bariatric surgery to support significant weight loss.
+Once the patient achieves their weight loss goals—typically within six to 12 months—they proceed with complex hernia repair, improving both the surgical outcome and long-term recovery.